Eastern Maine Medical Center: 2012 expansion

 In late 2012, the NLEMMC board of directors gave the final approval to a $287 million expansion project, to be taken on by Morris Switzer, a healthcare architecture firm.
 The expansion consists of a $247 million building renovation and expansion project and a $40 million equipment upgrading project.
 The new building will allow the hospital to operate at its licences capacity of 411 beds, as well as being home to expanded and upgraded neonatal care facilities, obstetrics, cardiac healthcare services, and new operating theaters.

 Wal-Mart clinics

 Northern Light Eastern Maine Medical Center and its parent company, Northern Light Health, collaborated with Aroostook Medical Center, Inland Hospital, Sebasticook Valley Health, and six Wal-Mart stores, to open up The Clinic at Wal-Marts inside the stores in 2009.
 The stores were located in Bangor, Brewer, Palmyra, Augusta, Waterville, and Presque Isle.
 The clinics were an attempt to improve rural access to healthcare.
 Healthcare at the Wal-Mart clinics was limited to simple health problems, such as colds; ear, nose, and throat issues; and minor burns.
 All of the clinics except the Waterville clinic were closed in 2011 due to low patient volume, and the clinic staff were reassigned to other positions within their respective health networks.

+Post-pandemic

+Due to lack of staff, NLEMMC's walk in care location reduced its hours in 2023.